-Validate that you can import files from both “Local” and “Distributed” locations.
+Validate that you can import files from “Local” and “Distributed” locations.

 Validate that the imported data is reflected in the application as the user intends.

-There should be a button for both the “Upload” and “Cancel” operations.
+There should be a button for the “Upload” and “Cancel” operations.

 Validate that you cannot upload more than one file (multiple Selection).

-Validate that you cannot upload files that are created as one format, but now the user changes their extension to the one that is supported by the system.
+Please validate that users cannot upload files created in one format, but now the user changes their extension to the one supported by the system.